rundfunk47/stinsen/README.md

 }
 ```

-You can also fetch references for coordinators that have appeared earlier in the tree, for instance, if you want to switch the tab.
+You can also fetch routers referencing coordinators that appeared earlier in the tree.
+For instance, you may want to switch the tab from a view that is inside the `TabView`.

 Stinsen out of the box has three different kinds of `Coordinatable` protocols your coordinators can implement: